Skip to content

 To make an SRT file, open a plain text editor like Notepad.
 Take a look at the example below.
 Begin each subtitle with a number, followed by the start and end times in an “hours:minutes:seconds,milliseconds” format.

 On the next line, type out the subtitle text itself.
 Then, leave a blank line before starting the next subtitle.
-Once you’ve added all your subtitles, save the text file name with a “.srt” extension.
+Once you’ve added all your subtitles, save the text file with a “.srt” extension.

 That’s it!
 You now have a functional SRT subtitle file that you can use with your video, although this route will take a lot of time.